 My friend, Hannah, got the chipotle mushroom torta.
 The toppings on it are similar to the tacos I ordered.
 It also usually comes with dairy-based cheese, and so be sure to specify that you want the vegan option.

 Hannah also asked about the cauliflower wings on the menu, which aren’t marked.
 The staff told her that the cauliflower wings with any of the three sauces are vegan.
 So we’ll have to try that on our next visit.
+Update: I asked about the cauliflower wings on a second visit and was told they are NOT VEGAN.
+There’s dairy in the sauce.

 For more vegan options in Iowa City, check out this vegan Iowa City post.